PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 In order to improve readability and maintain consistency, PlasmaPy uses the numpydoc_ standard for docstrings.
-Docstring conventions for Python are more generally described in `PEP 257`_.
+Docstring conventions for Python are more generally described in :pep:`257`.

 Example docstring
 ~~~~~~~~~~~~~~~~~